andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### isalpha()
-Gives `True` if all the characters are only alphabets.
-Otherwise, `False`.
+Gives `True` if all the characters in the string are only alphabet.
+Otherwise, `False` (lowercase or uppercase).

 ```Python
 is_alpha = "Praveen".isalpha()